pl3onasm/Imperative-programming/PF3-3/exam3-2024/problem1.md

 ```

 The first loop runs $N$ times, computing the sum of the integers from $0$ to $N-1$, so that at termination $j = \frac{N(N-1)}{2}$.
 The second loop divides $j$ by $2$ at each iteration, so that the loop runs $\log(\frac{N(N-1)}{2}) = \log(N(N-1)) - \log(2)$ $= \log(N) + \log(N-1) - 1$ times.
-The loops are not nested, and so the most dominant one, the for loop in this case, determines the fragment's complexity, which is thus in $\mathcal{O}(N)$.
+The loops are not nested, and so the most expensive one, the for loop in this case, determines the fragment's complexity, which is thus in $\mathcal{O}(N)$.

 ## Ex9: $\color{rosybrown}{{\mathcal{O}(\sqrt{N})}}$